onivim/oni2/docs/docs/for-developers/contributing.md

 * **docs:** Documentation only changes
 * **chore:** Changes to the build process or auxiliary tools and libraries such as documentation generation

 `scope` is optional, but "encouraged".
 It is typically one of the "area" [issue labels](https://github.com/onivim/oni2/labels) or the name of a feature project.
+Supplementary information, like associated issues, can be added to the scope following a `/`.
+For example, a PR that fixes issue #XXX regarding vim could have the type and scope `fix(vim/#XXX)`.

 `subject` should contain a succinct description of the change: